Generic smoothness for $G$-valued potentially semi-stable deformation rings: Associated cocharacters

 \section{Associated cocharacters}

 Let $G$ be a connected reductive group over a field $k$, and let $N$ be a nilpotent element of $\mathfrak{g}:=\Lie(G)$.
 That is, for any finite dimensional representation $\rho:G\rightarrow \GL(V)$, the pushforward $\rho_\ast N$ is a nilpotent element of $\mathfrak{gl}(V)$.
-We briefly review the theory of ``associated cocharacters'' for $N$; we refer the reader to~\cite{jantzen} for further details and proofs.
+If $G$ is semisimple, this is equivalent to the condition that $\ad_N:\mathfrak{g}\rightarrow\mathfrak{g}$ be a nilpotent operator.
+We briefly review the theory of ``associated cocharacters'' for $N$; we refer the reader to~\cite{jantzen} for further details and proofs, particularly section $5$.
 We are only interested in the case when the characteristic of $k$ is $0$, but we review the theory for positive characteristic as well.
 We assume the ground field is algebraically closed.

 Let $L$ be a Levi factor of a parabolic subgroup of $G$, and suppose that

 \begin{definition} $N$ is \emph{distinguished} in $\mathfrak{l}$ if every torus contained in $Z_L(N)$ is contained in the center of $L$. \end{definition}